Somerset v Stewart: Domestic effect

-It was not until 1807 that Parliament decided to suppress the slave trade, not only outlawing the practice by British subjects but also seeking to suppress the trade by foreigners, through the sea power of the Royal Navy.
+It was not until 1807 that Parliament decided to suppress the slave trade, outlawing the practice by British subjects and seeking to suppress the trade by foreigners, through the sea power of the Royal Navy.
 Although the slave trade was suppressed, slavery continued in various parts of the British Empire until it was abolished by the Slavery Abolition Act 1833.
 The slave merchants who funded Stewart's defence were not anxious about James Somerset or the relatively limited number of slaves in Great Britain but about how abolition might affect their overseas interests.
 In the end, merchants could continue trading slaves for 61 years after Lord Mansfield's decision.
 Commentators have argued that the decision's importance lay in the way it was portrayed at the time and later by the newspapers, with the assistance of a well-organised abolitionist movement.

 Abolitionists argued that the law of England should apply on English ships even if not in the Colonies.
 Stewart's counsel, funded and encouraged by the slave merchants, argued that the consequence of a judgment in Somerset's favour might be to free the slaves in England, said to be 14,000 in number.
-As Lord Mansfield said in the case report, "The setting 14,000 or 15,000 men at once free loose by a solemn opinion is much disagreeable in the effects it threatens".
+As Lord Mansfield said in the case report, "The setting 14,000 or 15,000 men at once free loose by a solemn opinion is much disagreeable in the effects it threatens."
 He tried to persuade Stewart to settle by releasing Somerset and so avoid a decision, as he had done in other cases.

 In 1780, Mansfield's house had been firebombed by a Protestant mob because of his judgments in support of rights for Catholics.
 In the Thames Ditton case, Lord Mansfield appeared to seek to limit the influence of the Somerset case.

 Lord Mansfield freed Somerset by his ruling and did so in the face of the 1729 opinion of the Attorney-General and Solicitor-General, men whom Mansfield in the Somerset case described as "two of the greatest men of their own or any times".
 The prominence of the case emphasised the issues to the public.
 It was widely, and incorrectly, interpreted as ending slavery in Britain.
 Even Mansfield himself considered slavery to still be legal in Britain.
 When Mansfield died, his 1782 will granted his mulatto grand-niece, Dido Elizabeth Belle, her freedom, indicating that slavery continued to be legal.

-Nonetheless, abolitionists considered this case to be Lord Mansfield's legacy and a watershed in the abolition of slavery.
+Abolitionists considered this case to be Lord Mansfield's legacy and a watershed in the abolition of slavery.
 It is an example in English law of the maxim he quoted as a warning to the parties in the case before he began his months of deliberation, "Let justice be done though the heavens fall".